-Statistical quality test for internal models
+Statistical quality tests for internal models

-- 17.14 Where a supervisor allows the use of internal models to determine regulatory capital requirements, the supervisor requires: - the insurer to conduct a "statistical quality test" which assesses the base quantitative methodology of the internal model, to demonstrate the appropriateness of this methodology, including the choice of model inputs and parameters, and to justify the assumptions underlying the model; and - that the determination of the regulatory capital requirement using an internal model addresses the overall risk position of the insurer and that the underlying data used in the model is accurate and complete. - 17.14.1 Given the importance of an embedded internal model to an insurer's risk management policy and operations, an internal model would generally be constructed to deliver a probability distribution of the required risk capital rather than a "point estimate".
-A range of approaches could constitute an effective internal model for risk and capital management purposes, and supervisors should encourage the use of a range of different approaches appropriate to the nature, scale and complexity of different insurers and different risk exposures.
-There are several different techniques to quantify risk which could be used by an insurer to construct its internal model.
+- 17.14 Where the use of internal models to determine regulatory capital requirements is allowed, the supervisor requires the insurer to conduct statistical quality tests that ensure: - the adopted risk modelling techniques are appropriate to the nature, scale and complexity of its risks; - assessment of the base quantitative methodology of the internal model to demonstrate the appropriateness of this methodology, including the choice of model inputs and parameters and to justify the assumptions underlying the model; and - the determination of the regulatory capital requirement using an internal model addresses the overall risk position of the insurer and that the underlying data used in the model are accurate and complete. - 17.14.1 Given the importance of an embedded internal model to an insurer's risk management policy and operations, an internal model would generally be constructed to deliver a probability distribution of the required risk capital rather than a point estimation.
+A range of approaches could constitute an effective internal model for risk and capital management purposes, and the supervisor should encourage the use of a range of different approaches appropriate to the nature, scale and complexity of different insurers and different risk exposures. - 17.14.2 There are several different risk quantification techniques which could be used by an insurer to construct its internal model.
 In broad terms, these could range from basic deterministic scenarios to complex stochastic models.
-Deterministic scenarios would typically involve the use of stress and scenario testing reflecting an event, or a change in conditions, with a set probability to model the effect of certain events (such as a drop in equity prices) on the insurer's capital position, in which the underlying assumptions would be fixed.
-In contrast, stochastic modelling often involves simulating very large numbers of scenarios in order to reflect the likely distributions of the capital required by, and the different risk exposures of, the insurer.
+Deterministic scenarios would typically involve the use of stress testing and scenario analysis reflecting an event, or a change in conditions, with a set probability to model the effect of certain events (such as a drop in equity prices) on the insurer's capital resources position, in which the underlying assumptions would be fixed.
+In contrast, stochastic modelling often involves simulating very large numbers of scenarios in order to reflect the likely distributions of the capital requirements by, and the different risk exposures of, the insurer.